EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/cloud-info.md

-For authentication, you should be able to use any authentication method supported by [keystoneauth](https://opendev.org/openstack/keystoneauth), for user name and password use: `--os-password` and `--os-username`.
+For authentication, you should be able to use any authentication method supported by [keystoneauth](https://opendev.org/openstack/keystoneauth), for username and password use: `--os-password` and `--os-username`.
 Check the complete list of options with `cloud-info-provider-service  --help`.

-The AMS topic has the format: `SITE_<SITE_NAME>_ENDPOINT_<GOCDB_ID>`, where `<SITE_NAME>` is the name of the site as declared in GOCDB and `<GOCDB_ID>` is the id of the endpoint in GOCDB.
+The AMS topic has the format: `SITE_<SITE_NAME>_ENDPOINT_<GOCDB_ID>`, where `<SITE_NAME>` is the name of the site as declared in GOCDB and `<GOCDB_ID>` is the ID of the endpoint in GOCDB.
 For example, [this endpoint](https://goc.egi.eu/portal/index.php?Page_Type=Service&id=7513) would have a topic like: `SITE_IFCA-LCG2_ENDPOINT_7513G0`.